Duke-GCB/SparkSlurm/spark-sql.md

 ## Tuning
 There are a good number of configuration options to try and improve run time or change memory usage.
+You may benefit by reading [Cluster Mode Overview](http://spark.apache.org/docs/latest/cluster-overview.html) to better understand what changes these parameters have.

 #### Increasing CPUs or Memory
 Just increase the values passed into srun and spark-sql.